zerospeech/zerospeech2021/README.md

 ## Usage

-The `zerospeech2021` package provides 3 command-line tools:
+The `zerospeech2021` package provides 2 command-line tools:

-* `zerospeech2021-download` which dowloads the challenge datasets

 * `zerospeech2021-validate` which validates a submission, ensuring all the required files are here and correctly formatted.